-A full week before road march we predicted who would win.
-I'm sure you want to know how.
-In this article, we’ll look at how we predicted Famalay as the Winner for the Road March 2019 using Neuroscience and Data.
+A full week before road march, we predicted who would win.
+I'm sure you’d want to know how.
+In this article, we’ll look at how we predicted Famalay as the Winner for Road March 2019 using Neuroscience and Data.
 This may be the future of judging for Carnival.

-Road March for Trinidad Carnival goes back almost a century with Inveigler winning in 1930.
-It is an important part of the Carnival story and has crowned the chords of greats like Railway Douglas, Kitchener, Mighty Duke and Super Blue.
+The Road March competition for Trinidad Carnival, goes back almost a century with Inveigler winning in 1930.
+It’s an important part of the Carnival story and has crowned the chords of legends like: Railway Douglas, Kitchener, Mighty Duke and Super Blue.
 Not even world war could drum out, with its bedlam of death, the strains of Rum and Coca Cola by Invader.
 Put simply, the Road March tradition in Trinidad and Tobago is older than our sovereignty and is a resilient part of our culture.

-Over the years, the way it worked had become steeped in mysticism and skepticism.
+Over the years, the way it worked was imbued with mysticism and skepticism.
 This seemed especially the case when Machel Montano began claiming nearly every crown there was.
-Some suggested it was the colloquial bobol that secured victory, others agreed it was his inextricable talent and yet others couldn’t care less and wined into Ash Wednesday without worriment.
+Some suggested it was the colloquial bobol that secured victory while others agreed it was his inextricable talent and yet, others couldn’t care less and wined into Ash Wednesday without worry.

-Yes I wondered, which was it.
-I don’t claim by any means to be a Soca connoisseur but the niggling skepticism still remained amid the obviousness of judging criteria.
-By the end of my little jaunt through history, I realised that Machel is much like the Kitchener of our time who won 8 out of 10 Road Marches from 1963-1973.
+Yes.
+I wondered, “which was it?”.
+I don’t claim by any means to be a Soca connoisseur but the niggling skepticism still remained amidst the obviousness of judging criteria.
+By the end of my little jaunt through history, I realized that Machel is much like the Kitchener of our time who won 8 out of 10 Road Marches from 1963-1973.

-With all this, I wondered if maybe Trinis have an awkward relationship with excellence.
+Given this newfound information, I wondered if maybe Trinis have an awkward relationship with excellence.
 To be extraordinary is to be imaginary, somehow unreal and thus self-invalidating.
-It reminds me of a craft gift exchange I had when I was in standard 3 and Ms Incredulity (not her real name) thought I bought it rather than made it.
-If this hasn’t happened to you in Trinidad it sure has to someone you know.
-Put simply the response to Road March swiftly became “too good is no good”, but I digress.
+It reminds me of a craft gift-exchange I had when I was in standard 3 and Ms. Incredulity (not her real name) thought I bought the item rather than made it.
+If this hasn’t happened to you in Trinidad, it sure has happened to someone you know.
+Put simply, the response to Road March swiftly became “too good is no good”, but I digress.

-Yet the wonder did not end.
+Yet the wonder did not cease.
 Is there some way to quiet the skepticism of the Carnival conspiracists?
-Is there some way to subdue the subterfuge of the Soca Mafia?
-Is there some way we could quiet our suspicions empirically and with science yet represent our subjectivity and choice?
+Is there some way to subdue the deviousness of the Soca Mafia?
+Is there some way we could quiet our suspicions empirically and with science, yet represent our subjectivity and choice?
 Almost paradoxical right?
-Yet we found it.
-The first of it’s kind in the Caribbean.
-Allegori, a NeuroInnovation company based in Trinidad and Tobago that has developed amongst other things a method for assessing and rating our content; from Soca to smoothies and even ads.
+Given all the odds, we found it.
+The first of its kind in the Caribbean.
+Allegori, a Neuro-Innovation company based in Trinidad and Tobago that has developed amongst other things, a method for assessing and rating our content; from Soca to smoothies and even ads.
 To say the applications are broad would be both oversimplified and understated.
-I’m sure you wonder how we did it.
+I’m sure you’re wondering how we did it.
 Here's how.

-A study by Stanford University School of Medicine showed that regardless of musical taste the brain responds almost identically to music.
-Dr. Vinod Menon and his team uncovered this doing an FMRI study at the university.
+A study by Stanford University School of Medicine, showed that regardless of musical taste, the brain responds almost identically to music.
+Dr. Vinod Menon and his team uncovered this by doing an FMRI study.
 They placed a lot of emphasis on the music rather than lyrics since it could be a confounding variable.
 Maybe the true winner is Travis World but that’s a conversation for another article.

 “Activity levels in several different places in the brain responded similarly from one individual to the next to music”

-This was a core premise for us executing this study and provides a sure footing for its use in the future as a prospective measure for rating, ranking and evaluating regional content.
-A process we are excited to engage for the years to come.
+This was a core premise for us when executing this study and provided a sure footing for its use in the future as a prospective measure for rating, ranking and evaluating regional content - A process we are excited to engage in for years to come.

-Click here to see what happened during the experiement.
+Click here to see what happened during the experiment.

 Brain Choice Award Winner